jizhang/jizhang.github.com/source/_posts/2013-04-30-manage-leiningen-project-configuration.markdown

 The `.clj` files simply contains a `map` object, and we use `read-string` facility to parse the map.
 Since the latter map is merged into the former one, we can include some default settings without worrying about whether they'll be available.

-## Other Places to Put 'Outter Configuration'
+## Places to Put 'Outter Configuration'

-Here I use the word 'outter', which properly describes the situation here -- the outter configuration will override the default ones.
-Then how about the other places to put these outter configurations?
-What's the difference?
-Let's begin with the one I wrote above.
+Here I use the word 'outter', which means those configs are related to environments, and will override the default settings.
+In this section, I'll introduce some typical places to put these outter configs and how to use them.

 ### A 'resources/override/' Directory